h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/data_leakage_handling.rst

 The following strategies can be specified:

--  ``none``: no holdout.
-The mean is calculated on all rows of data \*\*.
-This should be used for validation or test data.
+- ``none``: The mean is calculated on all rows of data (no holdout).

+	- This should be used for validation or test data.

--  ``leave_one_out``: mean is calculated on all rows of data excluding the row itself.
+- ``leave_one_out``: The mean is calculated on all rows of data excluding the row itself.

 	- This can be used for the training data.
 The target of the row itself is not included in the average to prevent overfitting.

--  ``k_fold``: mean is calculated on out-of-fold data only (**note:** this options requires a fold column).
+- ``k_fold``: The mean is calculated on out-of-fold data only.
+This options requires a fold column.

 	- This can be used for the training data.
 The target average is calculated on the out-of-fold data to prevent overfitting.

 Related Parameters
 ~~~~~~~~~~~~~~~~~~